Saturday, February 23, 2013

 Saturday, February 16, 2013

-Probably not.
+Probably not, unless they turned the lights out on us.
 Hubbin would have to have his trusty sidekick though and that's his laptop.

 When hubbin and I were courting, we went parking in cemeteries and we weren't necking, either!
 We were too busy taking notes!
 LOL!